Employee Spotlight: Chelsea Moxlow Lantto, Business Operations Manager

 To say she’s well-rounded would be a gross understatement – especially considering the incredible amount of additional outside certifications she’s earned.
-In 2009, she became a Certified Health Specialist, and in 2015, a Wood, metal or plastic reproduction of a proposed forged shape, used to control cutters on tracer-controlled die sinking equipment.
-Certified Health Education Specialist, proving her level of competency in the health education/public health field.
+In 2009, she became a Certified Health Specialist, and in 2015, a Master Certified Health Education Specialist, proving her level of competency in the health education/public health field.

 At this point, you may be asking — how does this experience translate into the manufacturing industry?
 Well, in Chelsea’s words:

 “It probably sounds funny, but public health principles can be applied to every industry.
 Workforce development, strategic planning, and performance management are cornerstones in how we approach public health, and those things are vital for any business to flourish.”